DHTMLX/docs-diagram/docs/api/editor/zoomin_event.md

 ### Description

-@short: fires after the Zoom In button has been clicked
+@short: Fires after the Zoom In button has been clicked

 ### Usage